Emergency Services Division

 Community Emergency Preparedness Workbook & Guidelines

-Your Emergency Management Division is working closely with all levels of government and with several non-profit agencies to be ready in the event of any serious impact on the health, safety and welfare of the community.
+Your Emergency Services Division is working closely with all levels of government and with several non-profit agencies to be ready in the event of any serious impact on the health, safety and welfare of the community.
 Still, it is extremely important to take responsibility for the safety of your family and to prepare for all emergencies.
 Click here for complete information

 Washtenaw County's Outdoor Warning Siren System